Summer Honors Undergraduate Research Program (SHURP) at Harvard Medical School

 Continuing Umbrella of Research Experiences (CURE) Program at Dana-Farber/Harvard Cancer Center (DF/HCC)

 The CURE program introduces high school and college students from underrepresented minority populations to the world of cancer research.
-Each year several students are selected for CURE internships, which are delivered via a 9 week full-time summer program or a 2 year part-time experience.
-Participants are assigned individual advisors and do hands-on cancer research work as well as attend seminars, obtain career/professional development counseling, and learn about issues and ethics in research.
-Applicants must demonstrate an interest in pursuing a biomedical or health-related career.
+Each year several students are selected for CURE internships, which are delivered via an 8-12 week full-time summer program, with the option to extend to two years.
+Participants are assigned individual mentors, who oversee their research and offer guidance.
+In addition to working on a research project, participants benefit from various program activities such as a comprehensive orientation, scientific research and professional development seminars, journal club discussions, networking and social events.
+Applicants must demonstrate an interest in pursuing a biomedical or health-related research career.

 Harvard Stem Cell Institute (HSCI) Internship Program (HIP)